The primary objectives of the U.S. Department of Labor (DOL) information security effort are:

 DOL makes information security a priority.
 This emphasis integrates information security into the Department's Enterprise Architecture (EA), System Development Life Cycle Management and Manual (SDLCMM) and the Department's IT planning, management, and the Capital Planning and Investment Control process (CPIC).

 The OCIO Security team routinely interacts with the OCIO Capital Planning team to ensure that the Department's IT fiscal decisions maintain its strong information security posture.
 Security is an integral part of the system development life cycle; therefore, the security team actively participates in the Select and Control process.
-In support of the Select process, the team reviews several iterations of the initiative's Exhibit 300 business case to ensure that the initiatives are in compliance with the latest security policies.
+In support of the Select process, the team reviews several iterations of the initiative's Major IT Business Case to ensure that the initiatives are in compliance with the latest security policies.
 During the Control process, the team participates in the quarterly capital planning control reviews to follow the progress of projects and initiatives, both in operations and in development for, to ensure continued compliance with security requirements and best practices.

 The OCIO Security team is actively involved in the efforts of DOL to establish and manage enterprise architecture.
-The team routinely reviews enterprise architecture guidance documents through the eGovernment reviews to ensure that they are in compliance with current security laws, regulations, guidelines, and best practices.
 Part of this effort is directed at maintaining a common and uniform architecture for security protection at DOL to maximize interoperability of component agency information systems.
 Furthermore, this commonality is extended to maximize government-wide information sharing and interoperability under the eGovernment initiative and the President's Management Agenda

 The OCIO Security team actively participates in the information collection efforts at DOL.
 The systems at DOL contain a wide variety of sensitive, but unclassified, information – personally identifiable information (PII), corporate sensitive data, or leading economic indicators.
 Any efforts to increase information sharing or change information collection practices should carefully be reviewed for the security impact of the effort and find ways to eliminate, as much as possible, the risk of compromise to this information.